KaisenAmin/c_std/database/README.md

 - `char* postgres_db_value(const Postgres* pg)`: this function return postgres database value.
 - `char* postgres_user_value(const Postgres* pg)`: this function return username value.
 - `char* postgres_password_value(const Postgres* pg)`: this function return password value.
+- `char* postgres_host_value(const Postgres* pg)`: this function return host value.
+- `char* postgres_port_value(const Postgres* pg)`: this function return port number.
+- `char* postgres_object_id_status(const PostgresResult* pgRes)`: Returns a string with the object ID of the inserted row, if the SQL command was an INSERT.
+(The string will be 0 if the INSERT did not insert exactly one row, or if the target table does not have OIDs.)
+If the command was not an INSERT, returns an empty string.

+- `char* postgres_command_status(PostgresResult* pgRes)`: Returns the command status string from the SQL command that generated the PostgresResutl.
+- `int postgres_protocol_version(const Postgres* pg)`: return the frontend/backend protocol being used .Currently, the possible values are 2 (2.0 protocol), 3 (3.0 protocol), or zero (connection bad).
+This will not change after connection startup is complete, but it could theoretically change during a connection reset.
+The 3.0 protocol will normally be used when communicating with PostgreSQL 7.4 or later servers; pre-7.4 servers support only protocol 2.0.

+- `int postgres_server_version(cosnt Postgres* pg)`: Returns an integer representing the backend version.
+Applications may use this to determine the version of the database server they are connected to.
+The number is formed by converting the major, minor, and revision numbers into two-decimal-digit numbers and appending them together.
+For example, version 7.4.2 will be returned as 70402, and version 8.1 will be returned as 80100 (leading zeroes are not shown).
+Zero is returned if the connection is bad.

+- `int postgres_socket_descriptor(const Postgres* pg)`: obtained the file descriptor number of the connection socket to the server. a valid descriptor is equal or grater than 0 and -1 indicates that no server connection is currently open.

+- `int postgres_is_busy(Postgres* pg)`: Returns 'true' if a command is busy, that is, 'false' return indicates that PQgetResult can be called with assurance of not blocking.

+- `bool postgres_is_non_blocking(const Postgres* pg)`: this functio return the blocking status of the database connection.
+Returns 'true' if the connection is set to nonblocking mode and 'false' if blocking.

+- `int postgres_flush(Postgres* pg)`: this function Attempts to flush any queued output data to the server.
+Returns 0 if successful (or if the send queue is empty), -1 if it failed for some reason, or 1 if it was unable to send all the data in the send queue yet (this case can only occur if the connection is nonblocking).
+After sending any command or data on a nonblocking connection, call 'postgres_flush'.
+If it returns 1, wait for the socket to be write-ready and call it again; repeat until it returns 0.
+Once 'postgres_flush' returns 0, wait for the socket to be read-ready and then read the response as described above.

+- `int postgres_set_non_blocking(Postgres* pg, int state)`: this function the nonblocking status of the connection.
+Sets the state of the connection to nonblocking if arg is 1, or blocking if arg is 0.
+Returns 0 if OK, -1 if error.

+- `int postgres_get_line(Postgres* pg, char* buffer, int length)`: this function Reads a newline-terminated line of characters (transmitted by the server) into a buffer string of size length. also copies up to length-1 characters into the buffer and converts the terminating newline into a zero byte.
+PQgetline returns EOF at the end of input, 0 if the entire line has been read, and 1 if the buffer is full but the terminating newline has not yet been read.
+Note that the application must check to see if a new line consists of the two characters \., which indicates that the server has finished sending the results of the COPY command.
+If the application might receive lines that are more than length-1 characters long, care is needed to be sure it recognizes the \. line correctly (and does not, for example, mistake the end of a long data line for a terminator line).

+- `int postgres_put_line(Postgres* pg, const char* buffer)`: Sends a null-terminated string to the server.
+Returns 0 if OK and EOF if unable to send the string and return -1 if some kind of error happened .The COPY data stream sent by a series of calls to 'postgres_put_line' has the same format as that returned by 'postgres_get_line_async', except that applications are not obliged to send exactly one data row per 'postgres_put_line' call; it is okay to send a partial line or multiple lines per call.

+- `int postgres_put_bytes(Postgres* pg, const char* buffer, int bytes)`: Sends a non-null-terminated string to the server.
+Returns 0 if OK and EOF if unable to send the string.
+This is exactly like 'postgres_put_line', except that the data buffer need not be null-terminated since the number of bytes to send is specified directly.
+Use this procedure when sending binary data.

+- `void postgres_trace(Postgres* pg, FILE* stream)` : Enables tracing of the client/server communication to a debugging file stream.
+- `void postgres_un_trace(Postgres* pg)` : Disables tracing started by 'postgres_trace'.
+- `PostgresResult* postgres_get_result(Postgres* pg)`:
 ## Examples

 Several examples are provided to demonstrate the usage of the PostgreSQL library in various scenarios, including creating tables and handling query results and etc ...